Nammalvar: Style of composition

 The distinction of Nammalvar with his contemporaries is above the devotional aspects in writing, the visualization and dramatic movement.
 He mentions Vishnu in various aspects frequently in all his verses.
 The poems of Tiruvirrutam are depicted fully between the lone context of the hero and heroine.
 Most of these are utterances of the hero, heroine, her friends to the heroine or her mother to the heroine.
-The heroine always perceives his hero, Vishnu everywhere around her.
+The heroine always perceives her hero, Vishnu everywhere around her.
 As per Varadachari, Tiruviruttam is "an account of the pilgrimage of the soul to its transcendence over its ignorance, sleep and sloth in which it is caught up in the body".
 While medieval poetry is considered self-pity and repentance, his works always have a message of hope.

-Culture
+Significance

-Nammalvar is regarded as the one of the top three Hindu mystics in India, with the other two being Manickavasagar and Kabir.
+Nammalvar is regarded as one of the top three Hindu mystics in India, with the other two being Manickavasagar and Kabir.
 Nammalvar is considered greatest among the twelve alvars and his contributions amount to 1352 among the 4000 stanzas in the Nalayira Divya Prabandam.

 The Garuda Sevai utsavam (festival) in the month of Vaikasi (May-Jun) witnesses nine Garudasevai, an event in which festival image deities from the nava tirupathis temples namely, Mayakoothar Temple, Makara Nedunkuzhai Kannan Temple, Rettai Tirupathi - South Temple, Rettai Tirupathi North Temple, Vaithamanidhi Perumal Temple, Adhinaatha Perumal Temple - Thirukkurugur, Kaaisinavendhan Temple, Vijayaasana Perumal Temple, Sri Vaikuntanatha (Kallapiran) Temple are brought on Garuda vahana.
 The festival image of Nammalvar is also brought in Anna Vahanam (palanquin) and his verses dedicated to each of these nine temples are recited.
 The utsavar of deities of each of the nine temples, travel through the paddy fields in the area, reach Alvar Thirunagari.
 The verses dedicated to each of the nine Divyadesams are chanted with music and dance in front of respective utsavar deities.
 It is the most important of the festivals in this area, and it draws thousands of visitors.After this paasuram recital is completed, the Alvar utsavar in anna vahanam and the nine Perumal deities in Garuda Vahanam come around the maada veethi [temple street] of Alvar Thirunagari.
 Then, each divyadesam Perumal utsavar bid farewell to their most relished jeevathma Nammalvar and return to their respective temples.
 Amongst these Perumals, when Alvar most favourite deities of Irattai tirupathi leave after the utsavam, Alvar is saddened by their departure and will wait until they take a turn to their divyadesams.
 This episode of the Garuda Sevai is known as "Vidaiyaatri Utsavam".
 The saddened Alvar is taken into the temple by Alvar Thirunagari's deity Polindhu Nindra Piran by showing his beauty.
 This garuda sevai is to show how Alvar has sung paasurams on each perumal without moving an inch from his Thirupuliyazhwar.
 All the Perumals come to the Holy Tamarind tree to get sung by the Alvar.